Learning incomplete factorization preconditioners for GMRES: Introduction

 One of the most common choices of preconditioners is the incomplete LU factorization (ILU).
-As the name suggests, the matrix $\mA$ is factorized but not all elements of the factorization are computed to decrease the storage and computational time \citep{benzi2002preconditioning, scott2023algorithms}.
-In this work, we replace the classical computation of the LU factors with a graph neural network (GNN).
-We train the GNN to predict the corresponding incomplete factors of the matrix directly by training against data.
-The main contributions of our paper are the following: \begin{itemize} \item We design a GNN model and train it to output a non-singular incomplete LU factorization.\looseness=-1 \item We theoretically analyze existing loss functions from the literature and showcase their connection to large and small singular values. \item Based on these insights, we derive a novel loss function to train learned preconditioners that combines the benefits of previous approaches\looseness=-1. \end{itemize} In numerical experiments, we showcase the effectiveness of our model to reduce GMRES iterations in combination with the different loss functions and validate the theoretical results on a synthetic dataset.\looseness=-1
+As the name suggests, the matrix $\mA$ is factorized into lower ($\mL$) and upper ($\mU$) triangular factors allowing an efficient matrix inversion.
+To decrease the storage and computational time not all elements of the factorization are computed for the preconditioner leading to a sparse but incomplete factorization.
+The computation of the preconditioner is time-consuming, difficult to parallelize, and can suffer from numerical instabilities \citep{benzi2002preconditioning, scott2023algorithms}.
+In this work, we replace the numerical computation of the incomplete LU factors with a graph neural network (GNN).
+The GNN learns to predict the corresponding incomplete factors of the matrix directly by training against data.
+The main contributions of our paper are the following:\looseness=-1 \begin{itemize} \item We design a GNN architecture that outputs a sparse and non-singular incomplete LU factorization. \item We theoretically analyze existing loss functions from the literature and derive their connection to large and small singular values. \item Building on these insights, we derive a novel loss function for training learned preconditioners that combines the benefits of prior approaches.\looseness=-1 \end{itemize} In numerical experiments, we validate the effectiveness of our model in reducing GMRES iterations in combination with the different loss functions and validate the theoretical results on a synthetic dataset.\looseness=-1

 \myparagraph{Related work} Most similar to our work, \citet{hausner2023neural} and \citet{li2023learning} both learn an incomplete factorization for the conjugate gradient method. \citet{trifonov2024learning} extend this to combine data-driven and classical algorithms by correcting the output of the incomplete Cholesky factorization with a learned component.
 However, all of these methods assume the matrix to be symmetric and positive definite and utilize the incomplete Cholesky factorization as the underlying preconditioning technique.
-In contrast, rather focus on the more general incomplete LU factorization, which does not require positive definiteness or symmetry, within the GMRES algorithm.\looseness=-1
+In contrast, we rather focus on the more general incomplete LU factorization, which does not require positive definiteness or symmetry, within the GMRES algorithm similar to the recently proposed GraphPAN \citep{yusuf2024constructing}.\looseness=-1

 In previous work, \citet{chen2024graph} instead proposes directly estimating the inverse of the matrix using a non-linear neural network as a preconditioner, requiring the use of the flexible GMRES method, which has a more complex convergence behavior.
 However, the proposed method requires retraining for each new problem.
 In contrast, we propose leveraging the similarity within a class of linear equation systems to first train the model offline and then generate preconditioners for new problems with a negligible computational overhead during inference time.